sgm17/aml2025-group-27/PROBLEMSETTING.md

 We will use the publicly available Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
 For this project, we will focus on rs-fMRI scans.
 To simplify processing, we may use standard brain atlases (e.g., AAL atlas) to define brain regions as nodes.

+We will perform a stratified data split to ensure that each class (CN, MCI, AD) is proportionally represented in the training, validation, and test sets.
+We will use a 70-15-15 split or 5-fold stratified cross-validation depending on the final dataset size after preprocessing.

 ## 3. Methodology

 ### 3.1 Preprocessing of the rs-fMRI scans